Don't see the question you need an answer to below? Submit it using our contact form and THF staff will respond to you directly as soon as possible.

 While a fund match is certainly desirable and encouraged, there is not a standard requirement that grant funds be matched.
 However, under certain circumstances, THF may make the grant conditional upon the applicant raising either a matching amount or the remaining balance of funding needed to complete the project before the grant money is distributed.

-While the Foundation may consider long-term lease agreements in special cases, generally speaking the property should be owned by the applicant for bricks-and-mortar restoration projects.
+While the Foundation may consider long-term lease agreements in special cases, generally speaking the property should be owned by the applicant for bricks-and-mortar restoration projects in order to be eligible for the Duda Preservation Awards and THF Grants.

 The Texas Historical Foundation strongly urges applicants to follow the Secretary of Interior’s Standards for the Treatment of Historic Properties as guidance for decision-making about work or changes to a historic property, and will disqualify projects in which it is clear that the Standards are not being followed.
 The Standards are frequently cited and referenced by federal, state, and local agencies, as well as used by professionals in the history field.